Tuolumne County Court Records

 Are Court Records Public in Tuolumne County?

 California law establishes a strong presumption of public access to court records.
 Under Government Code Section 68150, court records must be reasonably accessible to the public regardless of their format.
-The California Rules of Court reinforce this principle while setting boundaries on remote electronic access.
+The California Rules of Court reinforce this principle while also setting limits on remote electronic access.

-Most case records at the Tuolumne County Superior Court are available for inspection at the courthouse.
-A person may review paper files or use courthouse computer terminals during clerk counter hours.
-Copies of public documents can be purchased at $0.50 per page, with a $40.00 certification fee for certified copies.
+Most case records at the Tuolumne County Superior Court can be inspected at the courthouse.
+You may review paper files or use courthouse computer terminals during clerk counter hours.
+Copies of public documents are $0.50 per page, with a $40.00 certification fee for certified copies.

-Certain records are confidential or sealed by operation of law and are never available to the general public.
-These include sealed juvenile records, records subject to court sealing orders, adoption records (which are confidential under Family Code Section 9200), and records that have been expunged.
-Additionally, parties filing documents that contain sensitive personal information—such as Social Security numbers, financial account numbers, or driver’s license numbers—are responsible for redacting that information before filing.
+Certain records are confidential or sealed by law and are never available to the general public.
+These include sealed juvenile records, records subject to court sealing orders, adoption records (confidential under Family Code Section 9200), and records that have been expunged.
+Parties who file documents containing sensitive personal information — such as Social Security numbers, financial account numbers, or driver's license numbers — are responsible for redacting that information before filing.
 The court clerk does not review filings for compliance with redaction requirements but may restrict access to documents that contain unredacted confidential data.

 Anyone who believes they have been improperly denied access to a public court record may seek review through the court's administrative process or file a motion with the court.